 - He will likely not be able to sell the home without taking care of the problem.
 If he doesn’t disclose the problem, he is still on the hook for the costs for 24 months after the sale.
 We’ve acted as expert witnesses in these cases.
 It happens all the time.

 - Everyday the bats are in the property and he does not act to protect his tenants, he is facing significant liability.
 While death from rabies in the United States is quite rare, the cases that do happen are most often from bats in the home.
 However, the risk of rabies creates a much more common expense.
 Thousands of people each year get post exposure rabies shots at the advice of their doctor and the Center for Disease Control.
-These shots cost at least $3500 per person (occasionally there is a shortage of the serum.
-One year one of our clients paid $10,000 for her shots after she woke up with bats in her room!).
+Post exposure shots can cost over $15,000 per person.
 It would be a poor investment decision to neglect the cost of the work, end up paying for a family to get their shots, and still need to get the work done.

 - Much more common than rabies is a disease called Histoplasmosis that can be contracted from exposure to bat guano (not all bat guano contains the fungus that causes the disease, conditions have to be right).
 In a commercial setting, we are often finally hired after someone has gotten sick and the landlord is paying for health care, paying to move tenants to a new apartment, and can no longer rent out part of their property.